Duggz0r/New-Starter-Basic/README.md

 # Pages
 ## Home
 Create a page listing the 10 most popular, published posts including an snippet of the content.
-The design has been provided.

 ## Post
 Create a page displaying the selected post.